CRPS or RSD

 “…in CRPS I, unilateral inhibition of sympathetic vasoconstrictor neurones leads to a warmer affected limb in the acute stage.”

-The term Cold CRPS usually is referred to in the chronic stages of complex regional pain syndrome.
+The term Cold CRPS or Blue CRPS is usually is referred to in the chronic stages of complex regional pain syndrome.

 Bruehl, S. et al (2010) found that the transition from warm/red CRPS to cold/blue is common in CRPS.
 CRPS patientswith this type will have lower McGill Pain Questionnaire (MPQ) results showing that there is increased central nervous system involvement as well as a higher chance of dystonia.